How it all began

 Our Elders

-We have an eldership team of three.
-Collectively they are responsible for how the church operates on both a spiritual and practical level, while they each have their own individual responsibilities
+We currently have an eldership team of two.
+Several members of our fellowship also assist the elders by being part of a leadership forum, responsible for how the church operates on both a spiritual and practical level.

 Paul Slaughter